HOME

 SOPS IN WINE

 A person in Suffolk sent these apples and suggested they are the ancient variety "Sops in Wine".
 They certainly fit the name; their colouring is as if they had been soused in red wine.
 If anyone recognises them, I would appreciate an email.
 They are highly scented, season August to November, and, as you can see, of spectacular appearance.
-The flavour is quite strong and pleasant, with a hint of blackcurrant.
+The flavour is quite strong and pleasant; fairly tart but sweet with a hint of blackcurrant.
 These apples are from an ancient tree (100 years+, rather spindly and slow growing) in a Suffolk village.
 There cannot be many varieties looking like this.

 FRUIT